petercurcio/strong-password-generator/README.md

 ## Features

 - Built with React
-- Utilized `useState` hook to manage values of the password itself, password length, as well as if numbers or symbols checkboxes are checked.
+- Utilizes `useState` hook to manage values of generated password, password length, as well as boolean values of numbers and symbols checkboxes.
 - I used CSS animations for the "Copy To Clipboard" and circular arrow refresh buttons.

 ## Upcoming